hazymorning/origami_weather/README.md

 <br>

-1. Download `origami-weather.js`, `origami-weather-editor.js` and `image-assets.js` from the latest release.
+1. Download `origami-weather.js`, `origami-weather-editor.js`, `layout-presets.js` and `image-assets.js` from the latest release.
-2. Put all three in `config/www/`, in the same folder.
-The card loads the other two itself, so it breaks if they are missing or sitting somewhere else.
+2. Put all four in `config/www/`, in the same folder.
+The card loads the other three itself, so it breaks if they are missing or sitting somewhere else.
 3. Go to **Settings** → **Dashboards** → **⋮** → **Resources**.
 4. Add `/local/origami-weather.js` as a JavaScript Module.
 Only this one file gets registered as a resource.
 5. Hard-refresh your browser.